Input raster or feature source data

 The input source locations.

-This is a raster or feature dataset that identifies the cells or locations from or to which the least accumulated cost distance for every output cell location is calculated.
+This is a raster or feature (point, line, or polygon) identifying the cells or locations that will be used to calculate the least accumulated cost distance for each output cell location.

 For rasters, the input type can be integer or floating point.